SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## Exercise 1.3 Add Business Logic to Your Application

-In this chapter, you add some custom code to the CAP service, that changes, depending on the value of the property ```impact```, the value of the property ```criticality```, which in turn is used in OData annotations to control the color of some of the cells in the table of our work list page.
+In this chapter, you add custom code to the CAP service, that changes depending on the value of the property ```impact``` and the value of the property ```criticality```, which in turn is used in OData annotations to control the color of some of the cells in the table of our work list page.

 ### Add Custom Code

-1. In the project, go to folder **srv** representing the service and select **New File** in the context menu
+1. In the project, go to folder **srv**, representing the service, and select **New File** in the context menu
 2. Enter **risk-service.js** as a name
 3. Click on the new file in the explorer, an editor opens
 4. Enter the following lines into the editor